andifalk/cloud-security-workshop/initial/ui/README.md

 To start with this tutorial part, navigate to the project __initial/ui__ in your IDE.

 First just run this unfinished client.
-Please make sure that you also have started the product server from previous part.
+Please make sure that you also have started the productEntity server from previous part.

 Just run class _com.example.UiApplication_.
 Then navigate your web browser to http://localhost:9095/client.